gregorschulte/musikkiste/README.md

 NN

 ## Plug in cables
-- Power cable assembly into VCC
+- Power cable assembly VCC (red) into VCC
-- Power cable assembly GND into GND on the left
+- Power cable assembly GND (black) into GND on the left
 - Speaker assembly red into SPK_1
 - Speaker assembly black into SPK_2